 Pawan Luthra: Going back to the hardware, you ordered 470 planes, leased another 36, and repurposed a further 30 grounded planes.
 That was an addition of some 550 planes to the Air India fleet, at a cost of about $70 billion.
 You’re getting a new plane every six days.
 With growth in the Indian aviation sector both domestically and internationally, would you say you’ve under ordered?

-Campbell Wilson: Well, there’s a lot to digest within the ones that you’ve just described.
+Campbell Wilson: Well, there’s a lot to digest within the numbers you’ve just described.
 But India’s growth gives us confidence that certainly the number that we’ve ordered is not unreasonable, and in years to come it will be clear that Air India will have to order more aircraft.
 But we’ve got to digest these ones first, obviously.

 India is already the world’s third largest domestic air travel market.
 It’s the fifth largest international air travel market.
 It’s growing at a compound annual growth rate of 8-10%.